ben854719/ben854719.github.io/README.md

 Description:

-This project delivers a Bluetooth-enabled application for secure, remote activation of autonomous vehicles, verify with the user with encrypted biometric data via PySyft (≥98% accuracy), detect faults using PyTorch (95% precision), show diagnostics on Plotly dashboards, and support multilingual reports in English, French, and Spanish via Agentic AI (≥97% accuracy).
+This project delivers a Bluetooth-enabled application for secure, remote activation of autonomous vehicle, verify with the user with encrypted biometric data via PySyft (≥98% accuracy), detect faults using PyTorch (95% precision), show diagnostics on Plotly dashboards, and support multilingual reports in English, French, and Spanish via Agentic AI (≥97% accuracy).

 [github](https://github.com/ben854719/DriveSmart-An-Autonomous-Mobility-Solution)